DISCLAIMER: This is an unofficial rules document written by independent judges. This is not official Wizards of the Coast documentation.

 Abilities consisting of an action followed by “when you do” in the same ability are considered communicated by the announcement of the action.
 This is most commonly the case for exert and similar abilities.

 If a triggered ability would have no impact on the game, it’s not an infraction to fail to demonstrate awareness of it.
 For example, if the effect of a triggered ability instructs its controller to sacrifice a creature, a player who controls no creatures isn’t required to demonstrate awareness of the ability.
 Similarly, a player demonstrating awareness of an optional trigger with no visible effect is assumed to have made the affirmative choice unless the opponent responds.
-Judges do not intervene in a missed trigger situation unless they intend to issue a Warning or have reason to suspect that the controller is intentionally missing their triggered abilities.

 A player controlling another player is responsible for that player’s triggers in addition to their own.